Final size and convergence rate for an epidemic in heterogeneous population: Introduction

 For an epidemic model where the effects of demography are neglected, the number of exposed and infected individuals is expected to go to zero after reaching an epidemic peak (if the initial proportion of susceptible is sufficient).
 An important question is then to determine what will be the so-called {\em epidemic final size}, that is the cumulative number (or proportion) of individuals infected, and thus ultimately removed, during the outbreak.
 For the homogeneous SEIR model \eqref{eq454}, the answer to this question is well-known.
 Indeed, due to the invariance of the function $S(t)+E(t)+I(t)-\dfrac{\gamma}{\beta}\ln S(t)$ along the trajectory, the asymptotic value $S_\infty$ of $S(t)$ is necessarily a root of the equation $S_\infty-\dfrac{\gamma}{\beta}\ln S_\infty=S_0+E_0+I_0-\dfrac{\gamma}{\beta}\ln S_0$.
 Indeed, one may show that it is the unique root of this equation smaller than the so-called {\em herd immunity threshold} $\dfrac{\gamma}{\beta}$ ---the value of $S$ below which the number $E+I$ of exposed and infected necessarily decreases.

-The study of the final size of an epidemic has been addressed in several works since its appearance in early contributions \cite{Kermack,Bailey}.
-Reference \cite{Ma} was among the first papers to unveil the generality of this concept, extending it to models with several distinct infectious stages, or with arbitrarily distributed mean contact rate, or again having spatially heterogeneous contact structures.
-Multiple susceptible classes were considered in \cite{Arino}.
-Reference \cite{Brauer} established final size equation for age-of-infection model.
-Distributed susceptibility or distributed infectivity has been studied in \cite{Novozhilov}, and \cite{Andreasen} studied an epidemic model within a population of $n$ different groups.
-Analysis in a general framework was presented in \cite{Miller}, establishing sufficient conditions under which epidemic final size equation exists.
-Sharp estimates and bounds are obtained in \cite{Katriel} for general model with heterogeneous susceptibility.
-Also, the case of a two-group SIR model has been studied in \cite{Magal}.
+The study of the final size of an epidemic has been addressed in several works since its appearance in early contributions\cite{Bailey,Kermack}.
+Ref.~\cite{Ma} was among the first papers to unveil the generality of this concept, extending it to models with several distinct infectious stages, or with arbitrarily distributed mean contact rate, or again having spatially heterogeneous contact structures.
+Multiple susceptible classes were considered in Ref.~\cite{Arino}.
+Ref.~\cite{Brauer} established final size equation for age-of-infection model.
+Distributed susceptibility or distributed infectivity has been studied in Ref.~\cite{Novozhilov}, and Ref.~\cite{Andreasen} studied an epidemic model within a population of $n$ different groups.
+Analysis in a general framework was presented in Ref.~\cite{Miller}, establishing sufficient conditions under which epidemic final size equation exists.
+Sharp estimates and bounds are obtained in Ref.~\cite{Katriel} for general model with heterogeneous susceptibility.
+Also, the case of a two-group SIR model has been studied in Ref.~\cite{Magal}.
+Finally, we mention that, in a different biological context, related questions have been addressed on models of population dynamics with heterogeneity modeled by an internal variables\cite{Desvillettes,Jabin}.

 An important quantity to describe the dynamics of an epidemic is the {\em basic reproduction number} $\calR_0$.
 From a biological point of view, the latter represents the expected number of secondary cases directly generated by an individual in a completely susceptible population during its entire period of infectiousness.
 A famous threshold property states that the disease can invade (in the sense that it will spread and reach an epidemic peak) if $\calR_0>1$ and the initial number of susceptible is sufficient, whereas it cannot if $\calR_0<1$.
-Mathematically, this number has been defined in full generality in the seminal paper \cite{DiekmannR0} as the dominant eigenvalue of the so-called {\em next-generation operator}.
+Mathematically, this number has been defined in full generality in the seminal paper\cite{DiekmannR0} as the dominant eigenvalue of the so-called {\em next-generation operator}.

 Our aim in the present paper is to extend some of these previous results and completely characterize the final size of an epidemic in a heterogeneous population whose dynamics is governed by the general systems \eqref{eqG1} or \eqref{eqGLaplacian}.
 On this occasion, we revisit and present in a unified setting the notions of herd immunity and basic reproductive number, and demonstrate the centrality and powerfulness of the concept of next-generation operator.